p-le/iac-aws-template-terragrunt/README.md

 **MY NOTES:**

 - `modules` folder: To make this template simple to setup, I've used local Terraform modules.
 You can create another GitHub Repositories as Terraform Modules and refer to them
 - `infrastructure-live/demo` folder: This is template's temporary folder.
-Generally it should be environment name: `staging`, `production`, `canary`, `qa`, `production-canary`
+Generally it should be environment name: `staging`, `production`, `canary`, `qa`, `production-canary` and so on.
 - `infrastructure-live/common_vars.yaml`: this file's content will change depends on the person who use this repository. so I've ignore it in `.gitignore`.
-Same as `terraform.tfvars`
+Same as `terraform.tfvars` and `.env`

 # How to Use GitHub Actions Workflows